fsmMLK/inkscapeCircuitSymbols/README.md

 **NEWS:** See the new section [Changelog](#changelog) for new features!

-**HINT:** If you want to create timing diagrams, please take a look at my newest project [wavedromScape](https://github.com/fsmMLK/wavedromScape)
+**TIP:** If you want to create timing diagrams, please take a look at my newest project [wavedromScape](https://github.com/fsmMLK/wavedromScape)

 ## main features